floriankraemer/floriankraemer.github.io/_posts/2024-05-05-Write-High-Quality-Tests-with-Mutation-Testing.markdown

 **First order mutations are easy to detect and kill.**

-### Higher Order Mutations
+### Higher-Order Mutations

 Higher-order mutations are **more complex and involve changes that affect multiple parts** of the codebase or introduce structural modifications.
 These mutations aim to simulate more advanced programming mistakes or logic errors that may be harder to detect.
-Higher-order mutations often involve changes across different methods, classes, or even modules.Example of higher-order mutation:
+Higher-order mutations often involve changes across different methods, classes, or even modules.
+Example of a higher-order mutation:

 ---